Gary Kerkorian

-Gary Ray Kerkorian (January 14, 1930 – May 22, 2000) was an Armenian-American football quarterback who played four seasons in the National Football League.
+Gary Ray Kerkorian (January 14, 1930 – May 22, 2000) was an American professional football player who was a quarterback for four seasons in the National Football League (NFL).

 College career

 Born into an Armenian family, Kerkorian attended Inglewood High School in Los Angeles County, and then was a quarterback at Stanford University, where he was a three-year starter.
 At the end of his senior season of 1951, he held every Stanford passing record and was named a first-team All-American, leading the Indians to a 9-1 record, the Pac-8 championship, and a Rose Bowl berth.
 He is a member of the Stanford Athletic Hall of Fame.

 NFL career

-He was drafted by the Pittsburgh Steelers in the 1952 NFL Draft, and saw duty as both a quarterback and placekicker.
+He was selected by the Pittsburgh Steelers in the 1952 NFL draft, and saw duty as both a quarterback and placekicker.

 He was traded to the Baltimore Colts and emerged as the starting quarterback for the 1954 season, though the Colts' record was a dismal 3-9.
-The Colts won the lottery bonus pick for the 1955 NFL Draft, giving them the first overall draft pick.
+The Colts won the lottery bonus pick for the 1955 NFL draft, giving them the first overall draft pick.
 They selected George Shaw, a quarterback from the University of Oregon, and Kerkorian was soon relegated to backup duty.
 (Coincidentally, Shaw was the younger brother of Tom Shaw, whom Kerkorian had replaced as starting Stanford quarterback in 1949.)
 The following year, the Colts acquired rookie Johnny Unitas, and Kerkorian slipped to third string.